 Know Your Resources

-We encourage you to come to Counseling Services in Administration Building, Room 201, to consult and learn more ways to overcome your procrastination and time management skills.
-Our personal counselors are available for walk-ins M-F, 10am-4pm, for emergency/crisis walk-ins M-F, 8am-5pm, and it's a FREE service for you!
-Please call 408-924-5910 for more information.
+We encourage you to come to CAPS in the Student Wellness Center, Room 300B (third floor), to consult and learn more ways to overcome your procrastination and time management skills.
+Our personal counselors are available for appointments and walk in crisis counseling; and it's a FREE service for you!
+Please call 408-924-5910 to schedule an appointment or for more information.
 We also have educational counselors available to help you with study skills, career decisions, and time management.